nichitatrifan/text_to_image/README.md

 In this project I implemented the text-to-image encryption.
 The main idea is to assgin a unic RGB value for every char that can be used to exchange the user's information across the network.

-Cool thing about this project that the whole backed is being written from a scratch without using any popular frameworks like Flask or Django.
+Cool thing about this project that the whole backend is being written from a scratch without using any popular frameworks like
+Flask or Django.
 This exeperience helps to understand better the underlying processes of any web-framework.

 ## TODO List